johnyrose/reddit-news/README.md

    * Generate a usable article from each post by extracting the article text and image from the post's link
  * **Site generation**:
    * Go through the generated articles and choose which articles will appear on the site
-   * Generate a static site from the chosen articles
+   * Generate a static site from the chosen articles with a Jinja template.

 ## Quickstart